By RODNEY HOemail@example.com

 “Yours, Mine or Ours” Bravo (first season aired) reality show.
 This is about dating couples, engaged couples, married couples, friends and families who are considering merging houses together.
 It debuted October 3, 2016.

-“Star” Fox, (first season aired) Lee Daniels story about three women in Atlanta in the music business as part of a girl group.
+“Star” Fox, (second season airing) Lee Daniels story about three women in Atlanta in the music business as part of a girl group.
 Queen Latifah and Benjamin Bratt are regulars.
 The show debuted December 14, 2016.
 Second season forthcoming.

-“Stan Against Evil” IFC (second season in production) Stan Against Evil follows Stanley Miller (John C. McGinley), a sour, aging bulldog of a New England police sheriff who has recently lost his position as head honcho due to an angry outburst at a most inappropriate moment — his wife’s funeral.
+“Stan Against Evil” IFC (second season airing) Stan Against Evil follows Stanley Miller (John C. McGinley), a sour, aging bulldog of a New England police sheriff who has recently lost his position as head honcho due to an angry outburst at a most inappropriate moment — his wife’s funeral.
 Impatient and judgmental, he’s not exactly accepting or kind towards people from different walks of life.
 When the new, strong-willed sheriff Evie Barret (Janet Varney) opens his eyes to the plague of angry demons haunting their small New Hampshire town, Stan begrudgingly joins an alliance with her to fight them off.
 McGinley will also serve as producer on Stan Against Evil, which is the brainchild of writer-comedian Dana Gould.
-It debuted in the fall of 2016 and a second season is coming.
+It debuted in the fall of 2016 and a second season is forthcoming in 2018.

 “Dead Silent” Investigation Discovery (second season airing) A snap of a twig.
 A rustling leaf.
 In the woods, myth, urban legend, and horror collide with real-life killers.
 Transporting viewers into a vortex of dark mystery and psychological terror, each episode tells the true story of a crime set in a desolate location.First season debuted in the fall of 2016.

-“MacGyver” CBS (second season forthcoming) Starring Kell High School grad Lucas Till, he plays a younger MacGyver who has a way with turning ordinary objects into usable solutions.
+“MacGyver” CBS (second season airing) Starring Kell High School grad Lucas Till, he plays a younger MacGyver who has a way with turning ordinary objects into usable solutions.
 Season one debuted September 23.
-Second season is coming in 2017-18.
+Second season airing now.

-“Atlanta” FX (second season coming in 2018) A comedy created and starring Donald Glover focused on Atlanta and the hip-hop scene.
+“Atlanta” FX (second season airing) A comedy created and starring Donald Glover focused on Atlanta and the hip-hop scene.
 Season one debuted Sept.
 6 to rave reviews.
 Second season debuted March 1, 2018